betaflight/betaflight/.devcontainer/README.md

 With these tools installed, you can open the betaflight repository in VS Code and use the Dev Containers extension to build and run the devcontainer defined in the `.devcontainer` folder.

-NOTE: Dev Containers extension i VSCode comes pre-configured for the `docker` binary.
+NOTE: Dev Containers extension in VSCode comes pre-configured for the `docker` binary.
     You can simply type `podman` in the extension setting to change the container provider.

 ### Fully open-source solution via devpod and VSCodium